opentrusty/opentrusty/docs/fundamentals/capabilities.md

 - **Cross-Tenant Access**: Impossible by design.
 A session from Tenant A cannot access resources in Tenant B.
 - **Resolution**: Tenant ID is resolved via `X-Tenant-ID` header or URL query parameter.

+> **Note**: OpenTrusty UI login is tenant-agnostic at request time; tenant context is established post-authentication.
+See `architecture/tenant-context-resolution.md` for control plane login specifics.

 ## Security Model
 ### Authentication
 - **Session Management**: Server-side sessions backed by `HttpOnly`, `Secure`, `SameSite=Lax` cookies.